The tea plants are shaded and the leaves are plucked during the first flush of the spring.

 As with all green teas, you never add milk or sugar.

 You can use up to two teaspoons of tea per cup.
 Add water that has just started to steam (140F) and steep your tea for two minutes only.
-The second infusing should only be for 30 seconds and the third infusing can be for one minute.
-Longer steepings will give you some bitterness in this tea.

 This tea has become one of the most exquisite taste experiences known to humans because of a simple agricultural technique.